 Been Referred.
 What's Next?

-If your primary care provider gave you the name of a diabetes educator, make the call!
+If your primary care provider gave you the name of a diabetes care and education specialist, make the call!
 You’ll be one step closer to successfully managing your diabetes.
-If you do not have the name of a specific person, use our locator tool to find a diabetes educator near you.
+If you do not have the name of a specific person, use our locator tool to find a diabetes care and education specialist near you.

-Depending on your specific situation, your insurance and your doctor’s preferences, you may meet with your diabetes educator several times, either individually, in a group or both.
+Depending on your specific situation, your insurance and your doctor’s preferences, you may meet with your diabetes care and education specialist several times, either individually, in a group or both.
 Insurance plans typically cover up to 10 hours of diabetes education the first year you have been referred, with varying levels of coverage after that.
 It of course depends on your specific insurance plan.

 What happens during diabetes education?

-During initial visits, your diabetes educator will spend time with you developing a plan that helps you overcome the barriers you face in managing your diabetes, develop problem-solving and coping skills and adopt healthy behaviors.
+During initial visits, your diabetes care and education specialist will spend time with you developing a plan that helps you overcome the barriers you face in managing your diabetes, develop problem-solving and coping skills and adopt healthy behaviors.
 Some examples of the many activities you may work on together are:

 - Helping you understand exactly what diabetes is and how it affects your body